Habits - children's habits

 Try not to put your child down to sleep until they're really ready to sleep.
 Body rocking and rolling are similar to head banging and will usually go away in time.

 Breath-holding can be frightening to watch, but will not hurt your child.
-It is very common in toddlers but can sometimes occur in babies.
+It is common in toddlers but can sometimes occur in babies.
 Most children stop doing it by about 6 years.

 Breath-holding may happen when children are crying, frightened, angry or upset, or have hurt themselves.
 Sometimes the child may become unconscious.
 When this happens, their body relaxes and they will automatically start to breathe again.